 Into the heart of the financial district.
 There were more beautiful sculptures to see.
 Like these sound tubes!

-Then we headed off to catch our bus to Narbonne back in France to begin our third and final work-away at chateau Ventenac.
+Then we headed off to catch our bus to Narbonne, we are headed back to France to begin our third and final work-away at Chateau Ventenac.
 It was going to be a long ride, indeed it was 12 hours long!
 And with a real set of characters to ride along with us.